Why you might need a reverse proxy server?

-As you can see on the image below, an example reverse proxy sits in front of your application and can terminate the SSL, and then route the client requests to the correct backend web servers.
+As you can see on the image below, an exemplary reverse proxy sits in front of your application and can terminate the SSL, and then route the client requests to the correct backend web servers.

 Common approach to reverse proxy servers in Docker

 There is a popular solution that is using NGINX as the reverse proxy server.
 It is configured using labels, and thus quite easy to implement.
-In fact, I have used it for the last years quite often.
+In fact, I have used it for the last few years quite often.

 The problem with it was when I had to add some more sugar to it, like SSL, basic auth or some compression.
-This is supported by the mentioned nginx-proxy, but a bit hard to configure in some cases.
+This is supported by the mentioned nginx-proxy, but is a bit hard to configure in some cases.

 A better approach?
 Traefik!

-A couple of months ago, I had (again) a need for a reverse proxy server in one of our new projects.
+A couple of months ago, I had (again) a need for a reverse proxy server for one of our new projects.
 I was setting up a review-apps environment, and needed something efficient, but also stable.
-In most cases I would reuse the mentioned NGINX setup, but I hit some issues with it in the past, mostly connected with no debug possibilities, so I decided to give Traefik a try.
+In most cases, I would reuse the mentioned NGINX setup, but I hit some issues with it in the past, mostly connected with no debug possibilities, so I decided to give Traefik a try.